c3d/xl/doc/HANDBOOK_3-types.md

 A number of essential concepts are related to the type system, and will be explained more in details below:

+* the [interface](#interface) of a type is an optional scope that exposes _fields_ of the type, i.e. individually accessible values.
+  The _implementation_ of the type must provide all interfaces exposed in the type's interface.
 * the [lifetime](#lifetime) of a value is the amount of time during which the value exists in the program.
 Lifetime is, among other things, determined by [scoping](HANDBOOKE_2-evaluation.md#scoping).